a7vinx/swarm/docs/README-zh-CN.md

   --dir-not-exist FLAG  Separated by double comma if you need multiple flags --dir-quick-scan      Use HEAD method instead of GET in scan

-Domain Scan:
-  Thes option can be used to customize swarm action of subdomain name scan

-  --dom-compbrute       Use complete brute force without dictionary on target --dom-dict PATH       Path to dictionary used for subdomain name scan --dom-maxlevel NUM    Max level of subdomain name to scan --dom-charset SET     Charset used for complete brute foce --dom-levellen LEN    Length interval of subdomain name each level --dom-timeout TIME    Timeout option for subdomain name scan

 Nmap Module:
   These options can be used customize nmap action on slave hosts